-New Illinois laws for 2026 are bringing major changes to healthcare, workplace rights, housing protections, and public safety across the state.
+New Illinois laws for 2026 are bringing major changes to healthcare, workplace rights, immigration protections, gun safety, housing protections, and public safety across the state.
 As we head into the new year, Illinois residents will see hundreds of laws take effect on January 1st.
-Governor JB Pritzker has signed legislation that will reshape everything from prescription drug costs to AI discrimination protections, tenant rights to criminal justice reforms.
+Governor JB Pritzker has signed legislation that will reshape everything from prescription drug costs to AI discrimination protections, immigration enforcement procedures to firearm storage requirements, tenant rights to police accountability reforms.

 At Disparti Law Group, we’ve been following these developments closely because they directly impact our clients and the Chicago community.
 This complete guide breaks down what’s changing and, more importantly, what these new laws mean for you and your family.